hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-rooted.md

 The entire S/N, including the PON ID, is encoded first in hexadecimal and then in base64

-3. Setting Ploam Password
+3. Setting PLOAM Password

-The Ploam Password is stored on the 5th line, for example (`1234567890`):
+The PLOAM Password is stored on the 5th line, for example (`1234567890`):
 ```
 ffffffffffffffff00021437d77db7df7e37e77eb7ef7f37f77d00000000000000000000000000000000000000
 //////////8AAhQ31323334353637383930AAAAAAAAAAAAAAAAAAAAAAAAA
 ```

-The entire Ploam, is encoded first in hexadecimal and then in base64
+The entire PLOAM, is encoded first in hexadecimal and then in base64

 4. Setting MAC Address